bharathkedari/https-github.com-a3cipher-CEH/README.md

 ## About
 - :notebook: Study notes for the EC-Council Certified Ethical Hacker (C|EH) v12 exam by [@a3cipher](https://github.com/a3cipher).

-- :rocket: These notes are published using GitBook at [https://ceh.a3cipher.com](https://ceh.a3cipher.com).

 - :information_source: These notes contain references to external sources as well as relevant labs to reinforce the learning concepts of the modules.

 ## Thank you!